Home/Vigil vs Tradervue

 Conversational JournalNoTelegram, Discord, WhatsApp, Email

-Broker Auto-SyncYes -- limited broker supportYes -- 9 brokers (MT4, MT5, Tradovate, Rithmic, cTrader, etc.)
+Broker Auto-SyncYes -- limited broker supportYes -- MT4, MT5, Tradovate, cTrader, DXtrade, and Match-Trader auto-sync, plus CSV import for major broker exports

 Free TierYes -- limited features, no CSV exportYes -- 3 free audits/month, unlimited imports